SteveMarshall/stevemarshall.github.io/_posts/2005-11-24-xaml-an-insiders-look-out.md

 title: "XAML: An insider's look out"
 ---
-[Zach][zach home] recently [posted his thoughts][zach xaml post] on Microsoft's XAML.
+[Zach][zach home] recently [posted his thoughts][zach xaml post] on Microsoft's XAML (eXtensible Application Markup Language).
 As my main development environment is Microsoft's .Net Framework, I've had a chance to have a more in-depth look at what XAML is and does, and feel that I should clear some points up.

 **Disclaimer**: I have no knowledge of Microsoft's true plans for XAML.
 These are simply *my observations* based on what I've read and seen on